 Argument 3

 In Amos 3:2, God says of Israel: "You only have I known."
 In Genesis 18:19, God says of Abraham: "I have known him."
 In both cases, "know" means "have chosen" or "set affection upon."
 Foreknowledge in Romans 8:29 is the same concept.
-God foreknew His people means God chose them, set affection upon them, entered into a relational bond with them.
+God foreknew His people means God chose them, set affection upon them, entered into a relational bond with them before they existed.
 This foreknowledge is not based on foreseeing their faith.
 It is the basis of their predestination.
 God's choice precedes their belief.

 Argument 4